 - Make the bathroom floor as anti slip as possible (either replace it with new anti slip flooring or add non slip products as I mentioned earlier).

 - Adding an anti scald device in your shower to help prevent scalding (skin of older adults tend to be thinner and more susceptible to hot water).

 - Installing a handheld shower head.

-- Replace your bathroom sink with this wall version if you are using a wheelchair.
+- Replace your bathroom sink with a vanity that can accommodate a wheelchair.

 7. Kitchen Modifications

 Kitchens are probably the most remodeled rooms in any home so any home modification to a kitchen should include any of the following:

 - Lots of lighting – as we all grow older our vision diminishes naturally so it’s important to have plenty of available lighting everywhere, including the kitchen.
 Canned ceiling lights are great because you can have them installed throughout the ceiling, they offer clear bright light without shadows and you never have to dust them because they are built in to the ceiling.